nasa-nccs-hpda/terragpu/docs/publication-runs.md

 CPU QA alignment and NDVI/NDWI preparation are included in the timer.
 For `--source`, timing starts from that supplied GeoTIFF, and processing that created it is outside scope.
 All cases produce the same LZW-compressed float32 GeoTIFF outputs, with identical bands, grid, masks and validation tolerances.
+Validation requires exactly one distinct output per query and checks float32 storage, NaN nodata, LZW compression and 256-by-256 tiled layout; numerical agreement alone does not permit a cheaper output encoding in a comparison.

 - `stream`: reread/decode and transfer tiles separately for each distinct analysis.
 - `reuse`: read/transfer each tile once and retain it across the analyses.